sham-h93/GitHubUsers/README.md

-## GithubUsers: Modern Android App with Kotlin, MVI, Layered Architecture, and Jetpack Compose
+## GithubUsers: Modern Android App with Kotlin, Clean Architecture, and Jetpack Compose

 This project showcases a robust architecture for building Android apps using: